 As defined by the Cloud Native Computing Foundation,

-In essence, it’s a cloud-first approach to developing, hosting and managing applications.
-In the case of storage, the cloud native approach makes the assumption that other elements of the stack will be based on cloud technologies and is thus primed to take advantage of the benefits a cloud native stack has to offer.
+In essence, it’s a cloud-first approach to developing, hosting, and managing applications.
+In the case of storage, the cloud native approach assumes that other elements of the stack will be based on cloud technologies and is thus primed to take advantage of the benefits a cloud native stack has to offer.

 By default, more of your infrastructure can be software-defined under the cloud native approach.
 As a result, elements of your infrastructure like your storage solution will work declaratively with any number of environments.
 This combats vendor lock-in, enabling you to work with vendors whose services or products suit your application better, or who operate in the regions you wish to.

 Typically, such services and products are offered on a self-service basis; rather than pay a large fee for monolithic technologies that you may or may not use to their fullest extent, cloud native solutions, and cloud native storage in particular, lets you pay as you go.

 Why Would You Want On-Premises Storage in the First Place?

 A lot of organizations don’t.
 But as we discussed earlier, on-premises storage has a lot of inertia to it.
 There are two major reasons why it’s so difficult to switch to cloud-based storage.

 Organizations have already invested a great deal of money into their on-premises solutions.
 They’ve retained service providers to manage those solutions, hired internal experts, bought the necessary hardware — the list goes on.
 Not using all of that can feel painful, even if it’s a less effective approach.

 On-premises storage has traditionally been seen as more secure and easier to comply with data regulations.